jmunozro/k6-istio/README.md

 ![k6-istio](./images/k6-istio.svg)

-One of the most common questions I get from [solo](https://solo.io/) customers is about the number of replicas and architecture needed to use the Istio Ingress Gateway at scale.
+One of the most common questions we get from [solo](https://solo.io/) customers is about the number of replicas and architecture needed to use the **Istio Ingress Gateway** at scale.

 The Istio Ingress Gateway is able to sustain a decent amount of traffic for the average application.
 But how much is that?
 At what cost?
 Is it robust?

 We will try to answer those questions using a non-trivial setup.
-To do that, we are going to configure *1000 unique dns domains*, each one of them exposed with TLS certificate, and serving *100 different paths*.
+To do that, we are going to configure **1000 unique dns domains**, each one of them exposed with TLS certificate, and serving **100 different paths**.
 If you are familiar with envoy, this is about 150MB of [envoy configdump](https://envoyui.solo.io/).

 The relevant parameters we are going to consider are CPU and memory consumption, response times and response codes.
 We are also going to observe the receive/transmit bandwidth, and deduce the key resources when we make envoy suffer a little.